 Source: United States Department of Agriculture, National Nutrient Database, gourd, white-flowered, cooked (values for 1 cup of gourd, 146 grams)

 The juice contains several nutrients.
-But if you would like to have it outside, you run the risk of consuming added sugars (and the fiber being usually removed).
-However, there is a solution.
-You can make the juice right at home.
+It also is very low in cholesterol and fat.
+But if you have it outside, you run the risk of contamination.
+However, there is a solution – making the juice at home may help reduce the risk.

 How To Make Bottle Gourd Juice At Home